Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

     - **After Class** - 1) finish the Reflective Best Self activity and 2) share your content with your coach
 1. UI
     - **In Class Activities**
-        - *Pick*
+        - *ACTIVITY*
+        - *Feedback* - spend 10 min to give and get feedback on your latest design iteration
     - **After Class** -
 1. UI
     - **In Class Activities**
-        - *Make*
+        - *ACTIVITY*
+        - *Feedback* - spend 10 min to give and get feedback on your latest design iteration
     - **After Class** - 1) Finish your Wireframe and ERD 2) add both the Wireframe and ERD to your blog post draft.
 1. Assessment: Test & submit 1000 word blogpost
     - **In Class Activities**
-        - *S*
+        - *Assessment* - you'll take an assessment that cover the content from SPD 1.2.
+I recommend you review class slides and understand the major ideas taught in each activity.Those who miss this in-class assessment have the option to retake it the the Wednesday during the weeklong intensity.

     - **After Class** - Relax.
 Pat yourself on the back for your hard work!
 Get ready to build and ship your product idea (or a new product idea) during next week's product intensive.

 ## Huddle Schedule - daily morning group meeting
-* Week 1: Group Formation - Get to know your fellow classmates and establish a foundation of community
+* Week 1: Collaboration - Get to know your fellow classmates and establish a foundation of community
     * Instructor facilitated discussion of principles of professional development and application of those principles to this cohort
-* Week 2: Goal & Priority Setting - Discuss personal goals and priorities for term 1 and the entirety of Make School
+* Week 2:  - Discuss personal goals and priorities for term 1 and the entirety of Make School
     * Instructor facilitated discussion of principles of habit formation as it relates to setting personal goals and priorities
-* Week 3: Appreciating Differences - Appreciating and understanding perspectives different than your own
+* Week 3: Learning from others - Appreciating and understanding perspectives different than your own
     * Instructor facilitated discussion of principles of business communication as it relates to this cohort and in a professional work setting
-* Week 4: Calendar & Productivity - Optimizing your calendar, work flows and habits to be productive
+* Week 4: UI/UX - Optimizing your calendar, work flows and habits to be productive
     * Instructor facilitated discussion of principles of peak performance and how to organize one’s own work system to optimize performance
-* Week 5: Imposter Syndrome - Overcoming imposter syndrome and professional challenges
+* Week 5: Appreciation - Overcoming imposter syndrome and professional challenges
     * Instructor facilitated discussion of principles of positive psychology and mindset as it relates to professional challenges
-* Week 6: Industry Contacts & Mentorship - Connecting with industry contacts and mentors and utilizing feedback
+* Week 6:  - Connecting with industry contacts and mentors and utilizing feedback
     * Instructor facilitated discussion of principles for finding mentors and making use of mentorship conversation to improve one’s own professionalism and performance
 * Week 7: Reflections - Reflections on term 1 and goals to make Term 2 even better
     * Instructor facilitated reflections on lessons learned from the term and how best to adjust one’s work system to evolving professional demands